Niamorro/Wallpapertime/README.md

 5. **Start Minimized:**
    - Toggle the "Start Minimized" checkbox to determine whether the application starts minimized or not.

-6. **Minimize to Tray:**
-   - Click the "Minimize" button to minimize the application to the system tray.

-7. **Exiting the Application:**
-   - To close the application, simply click the close button on the window.

 ## Programm introducing

 <img width="641" alt="intro" src="https://github.com/Niamorro/Wallpapertime/assets/123011549/a2289f95-aba5-41d5-ba6d-5ba52bee6dab">

-## Credits

-This application was created by [Niamorro](https://github.com/Niamorro).

 ## License